 There is specific guidance on the NHS Test and Trace service for employers, businesses, workers and the self-employed, which can be found here.

 People identified as having been in close contact with someone who has a positive test must stay at home for 14 days, even if they do not have symptoms, to stop unknowingly spreading the virus.

 If those in isolation develop symptoms, they can book a test at nhs.uk/coronavirus or by calling 119.
 If they test positive, they must continue to stay at home for 7 days or until their symptoms have passed.
 If they test negative, they must complete the 14-day isolation period.

-Who is allowed to work in their workplaces as of May 13th 2020?
+Who is allowed to return to work in their workplaces?

 You must not reopen if your business is closed under current government rules.
 Check if your business or venue can open.